Minimum Credits

 For federal grants, loans, and work-study funds, when we calculate your total attempted courses units for each term, we must exclude units from courses you are repeating if you previously passed that same course with a grade of "D" or better and have already repeated that course again since then.

-If you already completed a course with a grade of "D" or better, and already repeated
+If you previously completed a course with a grade of "D" or better, and already repeated

 that course at least once, then you can never receive additional federal aid based on the units from that course.